 Eating and drinking in Alice's Adventures in Wonderland

 By far the most famous meal of Alice’s adventures, though, is the Mad Hatter’s tea party.
 To the modern reader, the tea party comes across as madcap chaos, with everyone arguing and changing places, a dozing dormouse, meaningless riddles, stories of three sisters living at the bottom of a treacle well and much, much silliness.
-In just over 2,200 words, Carroll has created a set-piece of the absurd, that’s been reinvented and recreated in everything from films to strip cartoons for each new generation.
+In just over 2,200 words, Lewis Carroll has created a set-piece of the absurd, that’s been reinvented and recreated in everything from films to strip cartoons for each new generation.

 The Nursery Alice

 The Mad Hatter’s tea party, from the colour illustrated Nursery Alice, 1890.View images from this item (19)